incptr/LLNAE/README.md

 This tab allows you to export the selected deck.
 It also has the option to convert all original phrases to IPA, given that a dictionary for the language is stored in "./ipa_dicts".
 All information will be saved as a csv file that can directly be imported into Anki.
 After exporting you will be asked to specify your Anki profile name, as it compies the files to that directory.

 ## Importing into Anki
+### Step 1
 First import the "standard_nflx.apkg file".
 This will add the standard sentence card type for this export format to Anki.
 This step needs to be done only once for every profile that you want to use the app with.
+### Step 2
 When you import the csv you need to make sure that "Allow HTML in fields" is checked in order for the pictures to show up in the stack.
+Also check that you import it as a "Netflix card" sentence type (the one imported in Step 1)